October 20, 2021

 Relative to traditional coaching, which began in the 1960s, systemic coaching is relatively new, emerging from the family therapy movement of the 1960’s and 1970’s.
 Writers such as John Whittington (2012) and Peter Hawkins and Eve Turner (2021) have helped raise interest in the power of considering how the wider system impacts on the individual.
 Systemic coaching offers a unique viewpoint and shifts the focus of coaching.

-Compared to traditional coaching, systemic coaching adds a new dimension to the coaching process by emphasising the value of coaching beyond individual development.
+Compared to traditional coaching, systemic coaching adds a new dimension to the coaching process by emphasizing the value of coaching beyond individual development.
 If you want to deliver value to all of your stakeholders, from coachees to investors, systemic coaching may be the solution you’re looking for.